-In February of 2002 I was hired to provide uniformed & plain clothed, armed & unarmed private security services during the 2002 Salt Lake City (SLC) Olympic Winter Games.
-While I was away for 30 days my wife, Kimberley, ran our California based private security & investigative business, Delta Protective Services.
+In February of 2002 traveled to Salt Lake City and worked for a company providing security during the Winter Olympics.
+We provided uniformed & plain clothed, armed & unarmed private security services to designated critical infrastructure in and around Olympic venues.
+While I was away for 30 days my wife Kimberley ran Delta Protective Services, our California based private security & investigative business.

-I arrived in SLC on January 28th, about a week before the Olympics were to begin.
-This week prior to the beginning of the Olympics was spent receiving mandated State of Utah security and firearm training and performing advance work on our assigned jobsites.
-I also worked with our team to help determine the best way to organized and deploy our team of approximately 50 uniformed and plain clothed private security personnel.
+I arrived about a week before the Olympics began so I, along with a crew of about 50 other graduates from Executive Security International, could prepare.
+This week was spent receiving mandated Utah State security and firearm training and performing advance work on our assigned job sites.
+I also helped determine the best way to organized and deploy our team of agents.

-The first assignment that I worked on was for the Utah Department of Transportation (UDOT) where we deployed about 28 of our personnel.
-This team provided armed security at critical facilities and infrastructure in the SLC area.
+My first assignment was for the Utah Department of Transportation (UDOT) and used about 28 of our personnel.
 During this assignment we worked in conjunction with the SLCPD, Utah Highway Patrol & FBI under the direction of the Secret Service.
 The UDOT detail was one of the largest deployments we had and provided much satisfaction for a job well done.
 This detail accounted for about 85% of the time that I spent in SLC.

-During the course of my thirty-plus days providing security at the SLC Winter Olympics that year I was only able to take two days off, the first of which was only after working twenty straight 12-hours shifts on the UDOT detail.
-During one of my days off I had the privilege to attend an Olympic Medal awards ceremony at the down town Olympic village venue.
-The other day I took sight-seeing around the beautiful SLC area.
+During the course of my thirty days at the Salt Lake City Winter Olympics I was only able to take two days off, the first of which was only after working twenty straight 12-hour shifts!
+During my first day off I had the privilege to attend an Olympic Medal awards ceremony!
+The other day off I took sight-seeing around the beautiful Salt Lake City area.

-My coworkers were an absolutely top-notch team of security professionals.
+My coworkers were a top-notch team of security professionals!
 Most were, like myself, graduates of Executive Security International and had received the best training available.
-This coupled with their extensive experience in domestic and international security & protection made for an outstanding working environment.
-The people of SLC were great hosts and the volunteer spirit of the community was unmatched.
-This is such a beautiful city.
+This coupled with their extensive experience in domestic and international protection created an outstanding working environment.
+The people of Salt Lake City were great hosts and the volunteer spirit of the community was unmatched.
+This is such a beautiful city!
 I was often awestruck at the sights around me, especially the stark contrast of a big American city at the base of the magnificent Rocky Mountains in the depths of winter.

 The learning opportunities for anyone working this event were phenomenal.
-The lessons learned on a daily basis and the relationships made here last a lifetime.
-I am grateful for my involvement in this historic event and am proud that, although held in a post 9/11 American, there were no significant security related incidents.
-This was certainly do to the “Not on MY watch” attitude of myself and the rest of the people providing security and protective services during this historic event.
+The lessons learned on a daily basis and the relationships made last a lifetime.
+I am grateful for my involvement in this historic event and am proud that there were no significant security related incidents during the 2002 Winter Olympics.
+This was certainly do to the “Not on MY watch” attitude of all the security, protective and law enforcement personnel during this historic event.

-Your next event may not be the Olympics but if you want an “Olympic” level of service and protection at your next event please contact me or any of the professionals at Delta Protective Services.
-We look forward to the opportunity to serve you.
+Your next event may not be the Olympics but if you want an “Olympic” level of service and protection then please contact me or any of the staff at Delta Protective Services.
+We look forward to the opportunity to serve you!

 We recently became aware of a news item that has potential staggering implication for the safety & security of your business information including personnel & financial records; literally anything that has ever been run through your copier.